Criminal law

 Criminal law is the body of law that relates to crime.
-It prescribes conduct perceived as threatening, harmful, or otherwise endangering to the property, health, safety, and moral welfare of people inclusive of one's self.
+It proscribes conduct perceived as threatening, harmful, or otherwise endangering to the property, health, safety, and welfare of people inclusive of one's self.
 Most criminal law is established by statute, which is to say that the laws are enacted by a legislature.
 Criminal law includes the punishment and rehabilitation of people who violate such laws.